Rviewer-Challenges/U0stEnBCj6x5vp8ySUe8/COMMENTS.md

 An example to illustrate the event system:
 - the class Menu has references to the three different difficulty buttons, and when any of them is clicked that class would emmit an event, like this: this.globalEvents.notify(GlobalEvents.ON_DIFFICULTY_SELECTED, difficulty)
 - the class GameController listen for that particular event, in this manner: this.globalEvents.subscribe(GlobalEvents.ON_DIFFICULTY_SELECTED, (difficultyID)=>{this.onDifficultySelected(difficultyID)}) and will call it's own method onDifficultySelected passing the value difficultyID that comes with that event

+Note: for the card animations I used an external library called animejs, that make it super easy to animate any css property